salma-emara/ece244-book/textbook/chapters/chapter01-basics/recap-basics.md

 :width: 400px
 :align: center

-Direction of the operator can help you determine its use case.
+Direction of the operator can help you recall its use.
 ```
 ````